-My friend Joe suggested legendary jazz saxophonist John Coltrane (1926-1967) who was born in Hamlet and grew up in High Point.
+My friend Joe suggested legendary jazz saxophonist John Coltrane (1926-1967).
+He’s from Hamlet and grew up in High Point.

 Frank suggested 7-time NASCAR champion Richard Petty.
 Check out his twitter at: RPMotorsports

 Vanessa suggested rapper J. Cole.
-A quick search told me he was born on a military base in Germany but he grew up in Fayetteville (an NC military town), so I can include him here.
+A quick search told me he was born on a military base in Germany.
+However, he grew up in Fayetteville (an NC military town), so I can include him here.

 Listen to his Apparently.